A Computational Method for Solving the Stochastic Joint Replenishment Problem in High Dimensions: Formal Derivation of Stochastic Identity

 where we include the argument $\tilde{X}$ to emphasize the dependence of $A$ and $B$ on the reference process $\tilde{X}$.
 The following lemma provides a tight characterization of identity \eqref{eq:keyidentityprop} in terms of $A$ and $B$. \begin{lemma} Let $x \in \mathbb{R}^d$.
 Suppose \eqref{eq:align_ito} holds a.s.
 Then, the stochastic identity \eqref{eq:keyidentityprop} holds if and only if the following is true: \begin{enumerate} \item[\textnormal{(i)}] $A(\tilde{X})+B(\tilde{X})\le0$ a.s.; and \item[\textnormal{(ii)}] for any $w>0$, $\P(A(\tilde{X})+B(\tilde{X})>-w)>0$. \end{enumerate} \end{lemma}

-We defer the proof of Lemma \ref{lemma:derivation} to the end of the section, and provide a heuristic argument about why both (i) and (ii) should hold, justifying the stochastic identity \eqref{eq:keyidentityprop}.
-First, from the HJB equation \eqref{eq:qvi}, we have
+We defer the proof of Lemma~\ref{lemma:derivation} to the end of the section. {By Lemma~\ref{lemma:derivation}, if conditions (i) and (ii) hold, then \eqref{eq:keyidentityprop} follows.
+Thus, it remains to justify conditions (i) and (ii).
+To do so, we establish (i) directly from the HJB equation \eqref{eq:qvi}, and then provide a plausibility argument for (ii).}